 But goddamnit, this guy...?
 Actually that's problem A, he's not even a guy.
 Shazam!
 (Zachary Levi) is actually Billy Batson (Asher Angel) a teenage foster kid known for being a runaway.
 His backstory...- ugh, is pretty stupid.
 Look, I'm trying to give this movie a little benefit of the doubt, but like, this is a really dumb backstory, how he became a foster kid.
 I don't think it's completely unrealistic but, parts of this story feel like it was written in a much earlier age.
 Even the group home he ends up at....- He's been kicked out several homes after running away in a constant search for his birth mother (Caroline Palmer) who may or may not have abandoned him as a kid.
 This time around he's in Philadelphia, and after stealing a cop's Geno's, which, okay, nice touch there, he ends up at, Victor and Rosa Vasquez's (Cooper Andrews and Marta Milans) home, where he's suddenly bombarded with love from several new foster siblings, most notably a crippled teenager his same age named Freddy Freeman (Jack Dylan Grazer) who has a superhero obsession.

 There's a few problems here.
-I did say that him being a kid is a problem, it's not really, "Kick-Ass" worked for me, for instance, despite some flaws in that movie too, so kid superheroes can work in the right context, but this kid and this story does not.
+I did say that him being a kid is a problem.
+Tha't's not a dealbreaker for me really, "Kick-Ass" worked for me, for instance, despite some flaws in that movie too, so kid superheroes can work in the right context, but this kid and this story does not.
 For one thing, this feels much older then a movie like this should be.
 I'm not surprised this film had a long and difficult pre-production; apparently this movie was being conceived for so long, William Goldman once wrote an early draft of this.
 This thing was bouncing around since the early 2000s, but this backstory feels like it came from an old "Three Stooges" short to me.

 WILD ROSE (2019) Director: Tom Harper